digitalhippie0/ipblockd/INSTALL.md

 If you choose to use the provided systemd file as is, you may use the **ipblockd.defaults** file.
 On a debian system, this will live in ```/etc/defaults/```.
 On centOS and alike - I believe - this should be in ```/etc/sysconfig/```.

-Any other methos of setting these environmrnt variables is fine, too.
+Any other method of setting these environmient variables is fine, too.

 ### CAVEATS